 Data Protection and privacy

 Internet Privacy Statement and use of our site

-We'll do our best to ensure that the content of our website is accurate and up-to date however we cannot guarantee that our site, or any content on it, will be free from errors or omissions.
+We will do our best to ensure that the content of our website is accurate and up-to date however we cannot guarantee that our site, or any content on it, will be free from errors or omissions.

-Although we make reasonable efforts to update the information on our site, we make no representations, warranties or guarantees, whether express or implied, that the content on our site is accurate, complete or up-to-date.
+Although we make reasonable efforts to update the information on our site, we make no representations, warranties or guarantees, whether express or implied, that the content on our site is accurate, complete or up to date.

 Customer feedback helps us understand where things have gone wrong and gives us the opportunity to put them right.
-It also helps us to understand where we need to improve our products and services.
+It also helps us to understand where we need to improve our product and services.

 You can find out more about your rights and what to do if you have a complaint here.